-In addition to getting specific wage information for injured school employees, it is critical that you find out two other pieces of information:
+In addition to specific wage information for injured school employees, two other pieces of information are needed:

-- 1. Was the employee contracted or hired to work the school year, a summer school session, or the entire calendar year, and - 2.
-Was the employee's position salaried (exempt from overtime) or hourly (eligible for overtime).
+- 1. If the employee was contracted or hired to work the school year, a summer school session, or the entire calendar year, and - 2.
+If the employee's position was salaried (exempt from overtime) or hourly (eligible for overtime).

-One piece of information you do not need is the employee's payment arrangement with the school system.
-When eliciting information from a school representative, it is critical that you ask your questions in such a way that the school does not provide you with misleading information.
+The employee's payment arrangement with the school system is not needed.
+When eliciting information from a school representative, it is critical that your questions are asked in such a way that the school does not provide misleading information.
 How or how often the employee is paid (e.g., teaches the school year but paid over an 11/12-month period) is totally inconsequential and often gets in the way of accurately setting wage for worker's compensation benefits.
-Remember, it's when the wages are earned, not when or how they are paid.
+Remember, the wage rate is calculated on the time period when the wages are earned, not when or how they are paid.